tamarakaufler/grpc-char-vs-rune/README.md

 ### client submodule

 Used to allow import of only what's needed by the client of this service,ie the protobufs and the related mocks.

+NOTE

+The protobuf package is defined as char_vs_rune in ./client/char-vs-rune/char-vs-rune.pb.go (see the protobufs section a) above), but is imported as:

+    "github.com/tamarakaufler/grpc-char-vs-rune/client/char-vs-rune"